What you need to know about Purchase Order Funding in South Africa

 - It’s only a short-term option.
 Unlike business loans, PO funding providers cannot be paid over an extended period of time.

-- Depending on your agreement with your PO funding provider, delay in the payments could increase the cost of the funding.
+- Depending on your agreement with your PO funding provider, delays in the payments could increase the cost of the funding.
 The best way to ensure you don’t incur additional costs, speak to your PO funding provider directly to find out all you need to know about the funding fees.

 6) Does my business qualify for purchase order funding?